pritam-saha-java/inc/README.md

  - Footer Logo size should be fixed (done)
  - add watermark in image using java (test the logic in separate java file) (done)
  - fix search form (find out different test case scenarios) (done)
+ - title & description length should be increased on category page(done)
+ - post should take longer description (bug) (done)

 UI Changes ---